Nuclear Testing Archive

 The Nuclear Testing Archive collects and consolidates historical documents, records, and data for long-term preservation.
-The collection includes documentation on the detection and measurement of radioactive fallout and the related factors resulting from nuclear test device activities at the Nevada Test Site (NTS), the Trinity event, the Pacific Proving Grounds, and other on-continent test locations, as well as information on the health effects of radiation and various related scientific and technical studies and reports.
+The collection includes documentation on the detection and measurement of radioactive fallout and the related factors resulting from nuclear test device activities at the Nevada National Security Site (NNSS), the Trinity event, the Pacific Proving Grounds, and other on-continent test locations, as well as information on the health effects of radiation and various related scientific and technical studies and reports.

 This collection of over 386,000 documents is available to the public through use of the Nuclear Testing Archive Public Reading Facility.
 This facility maintains more than 40,000 documents relating to Human Radiation Experiments by our predecessor, the Atomic Energy Commission (AEC), as well as over 346,000 documents dealing with the U.S. nuclear testing program.

 The bibliographic information for the collection at the Nuclear Testing Archive can be accessed through OpenNet.
 OpenNet is the DOE's bibliographic database containing declassified and publicly available documents.
 It is an automated searchable database, which enables the interested stakeholder to identify documents of interest, determine their location within the DOE complex, and obtain ordering information.

 The Nuclear Testing Archive also maintains the complete DOE Human Radiation Experiments collection.
 These documents are available in full text retrieval through DOE Human Radiation Experiments site, above.